Resistome-lab/meta-amr/README.md

 # meta-amr

-> An automated CLI pipeline for downloading SRA metagenomic datasets, performing host-filtering/reference alignments, and quantifying AMR gene abundances using CARD and DIAMOND.
+> An automated Command-Line Interface (CLI) pipeline for downloading SRA metagenomic datasets, performing host-filtering/reference alignments, and quantifying AMR gene abundances using the Comprehensive Antibiotic Resistance Database (CARD) and `DIAMOND`.

 ---